Tuesday, 26 May 2020

 Winter Maintenance important for quality and persistence of Lucerne

 Lucerne is a high-quality feed that can be grazed, cut for baleage/silage or taken as hay several times over the season.
-With its deep root system, it has proven itself as more drought tolerant feed source in the drier regions of New Zealand.
+With its deep root system, it has proven itself as a more drought tolerant feed source in the drier regions of New Zealand.

 Lucerne is not the easiest or cheapest crop to establish, and herbicide options for controlling weeds in new and established Lucerne crops are limited.
-Ican also take a year or longer to clean out problem weeds in a paddock before establishing Lucerne.
+It can also take a year or longer to clean out problem weeds in a paddock before establishing Lucerne.
 Having gone to the effort and expense to establish a good crop of Lucerne, it makes sense to take care of it.
 If weed control is not maintained, the life of a Lucerne stand can be reduced from 8-15 years down to 5 years or less, and the quality of feed produced compromised.

-Annual spraying is preferred to prevent weed establishment and consequent reduction in feed quantity and quality, and the transfer of weed seeds in hay.
+Annual spraying is preferred to prevent weed establishment and a consequent reduction in feed quantity and quality, and the transfer of weed seeds in hay.
 The herbicide options available to control weeds without damaging Lucerne are more effective at the seedling or young weed stage.
-Weeds left untreated will multiply and mature, becoming more difficult to control
+Weeds left untreated will multiply and mature, becoming more difficult to control.

 The best time for broad spectrum weed control in established Lucerne crops is during early to mid-winter.
 At this time of year, Lucerne is relatively dormant and weeds that may have germinated during the growing season are smaller and easier to control.
 Best practice is to hard graze the Lucerne and allow time for weeds to freshen before spraying.
 If a frost is present, delay application until the frost has thawed.